Freely adding one layer of quantifiers to a Boolean doctrine: Herbrand's theorem

+Let us quickly recall that a simple case of the classical version of Herbrand's theorem states that given a universal theory $\T$ and a quantifier-free formula $\alpha(x)$, the condition $\top \vdash_\mathcal{T} \exists x\, \alpha(x)$ holds if and only if there are term-definable constants $c_1,\dots c_n$ such that $\top \vdash_\mathcal{T} \bigvee_{k = 1}^{n}\alpha(c_k)$.
+Herbrand's theorem essentially allows a certain kind of reduction of first-order logic to propositional logic: while in the first condition there is an existential formula, in the second condition only quantifier-free formulas are involved.

-In this section, we describe how to freely add one layer of quantifier alternation to a Boolean doctrine $\P\colon \C\op \to \BA$ over a small base category $\C$.
-In this way, we accomplish the goal announced at the beginning of \cref{sec:completenes-first-layer}.
-To be more precise, let $(\id_\C,\mathfrak{i})\colon\P\hookrightarrow\P^\EA$ be the quantifier completion of $\P$; we think of $\P$ as the set of quantifier-free formulas in $\P^\EA$.
+In this section, we obtain a doctrinal version of Herbrand's theorem for formulas of quantifier alternation depth at most one.
+Let $\P$ be a Boolean doctrine over a small category $\C$, and let $(\id_\C,\mathfrak{i})\colon\P\hookrightarrow\P^\EA$ be its quantifier completion; we think of $\P$ as the set of quantifier-free formulas in $\P^\EA$.
 We will describe explicitly the functor $\P^\EA_1$ consisting of the ``formulas in $\P^\EA$ of quantifier alternation depth $\leq 1$'', introduced in the following notation.